Poems, Chiefly in the Scottish Dialect (Edinburgh Edition): The publisher

 In the announcement of the publication William Creech is named as the publisher however the statement goes on to say that "This book is printed by subscription for the sole benefit of the author".
-Creech had no financial responsibility therefore, however on the title-page the statement "Printed for the author, and sold by William Creech.
+Creech had no financial responsibility therefore, however on the title-page the statement "Printed for the author, and sold by William Creech."
 Creech can be technically seen as the publisher, however the financial and practical arrangements were not straightforward.

-In a letter to Robert Aiken in December 1786 he refers to him as "Dear Patron of my Virgin Muse" that has been interpreted as infering that he may have been an intermediary in Burns introduction to William Smellie and William Creech.
+In a letter to Robert Aiken in December 1786 he refers to him as "Dear Patron of my Virgin Muse" that has been interpreted as inferring that he may have been an intermediary in Burns introduction to William Smellie and William Creech.
 He had collected nearly a quarter of all subscriptions for Burns's Kilmarnock Edition.

 Burns gave £180 to his brother Gilbert out of the circa £700 that the 'Edinburgh Edition' had earned him.